belgianGeek/BadassBoard/README.md

 This project intent to be an open source, self-hosted replacement for services like _start.me_.

 Please not that this a project intented for me to LEARN.
-So do not exepect a beautifully amazing state-of-the-art stuff 😇.
+So do not exepect a beautifully amazing state-of-the-art stuff :innocent: .
 This might contains bugs or missing features you would LOVE to use.
 You're in that case ?
-Well, the deal is really simple : open a GitHub issue or email me 😉.
+Well, the deal is really simple : open a GitHub issue or email me :wink: .

 Its features includes :